Riak provides data related to current operating status, which includes

 Nagios is a monitoring and alerting solution that can provide information on the status of Riak cluster nodes, in addition to various types of alerting when particular events occur.
 Nagios also offers logging and reporting of events and can be used for identifying trends and capacity planning.

 A collection of reusable Riak-specific scripts are available to the community for use with Nagios.

 OpenTSDB is a distributed, scalable Time Series Database (TSDB) used to store, index, and serve metrics from various sources.
 It can collect data at a large scale and graph these metrics on the fly.

 Riemann uses a powerful stream processing language to aggregate events from client agents running on Riak nodes, and can help track trends or report on events as they occur.
 Statistics can be gathered from your nodes and forwarded to a solution such as Graphite for producing related graphs.

 A Riemann Tools project consisting of small programs for sending data to Riemann provides a module specifically designed to read Riak statistics.

-Commercial and Hosted Service Tools
+Hosted Service Monitoring Tools